ibm-watson-data-lab/advocated-old/README.md

 * the user document
 * the provisional title of the event

-This is passed to a Jade form for rendering.
-The token document is then destroyed (it is a one-time token).
+The above items are stored in session and then the page is bounced to `/menu`.

+## GET /menu

+Only accessible to logged-in users.

+Renders a form with two options

+* I attended an event
+* I presented an event

+Click on each button reveals a form.

 ## POST /doc